Imran4424/Software-Architecture/SolidPrinciples.md

 Interface Segregation Principle(ISP) states that **No client should be forced to depend on others methods it does not use**

-This is the first SOLID principle which talks about interface(in swift case protocol)
+This is the first SOLID principle which talks about interface(in swift case protocol) rather than class.

+Let's consider a real life scenario to understand this problem an office has

 # Dependency Inversion Principle